 All you need is a Facebook account, and you could be selling products from your house the same day.

-I hope this detailed guide will help you start your selling journey using Facebook marketplace!
-If you’ve already found success on Facebook, let us know your top tip in the comments.
+I hope this detailed guide will help you start your selling journey!
+Now that you know how to sell on Facebook Marketplace, give it a try, and let us know how it goes in the comments.